Heinz Rühmann: Postwar career

 Rühmann had a difficult time resuming his career after the war, but by the mid-1950s, the former comedian had established himself again as a star, only this time as West Germany's leading character actor.
-In 1956, Rühmann starred in the title role of the internationally acclaimed picture Der Hauptmann von Köpenick (The Captain of Köpenick), the true story of a Prussian cobbler, Wilhelm Voigt, who dressed up as an army officer and took over the town hall in Köpenick.
+In 1956, Rühmann starred in the title role of the internationally acclaimed film Der Hauptmann von Köpenick (The Captain of Köpenick), the true story of a Prussian cobbler, Wilhelm Voigt, who dressed up as an army officer and took over the town hall in Köpenick.
 In the days of the German Empire, the army had an exalted status and Voigt embarrassed the army officers and civil servants who obeyed him without question.
 Rühmann was also the leading man in the 1960 film version of The Adventures of the Good Soldier Schweik, after the novel by Czech author Jaroslav Hašek.
-He also played the role of Father Brown in three West German films during the 1960s.
+During the 1960s, he played the popular fictional detectives Father Brown and Inspector Maigret.
 In 1965, Rühmann was brought to Hollywood by producer Stanley Kramer for a supporting role as a German Jew in his all-star movie Ship of Fools.

 His wife Hertha Feiler died in 1970 and Rühmann married his third wife Hertha Droemer in 1974.
 In his later years, he also worked as a recitator for West German television.
 His last film was Faraway, So Close!
 (1993) by Wim Wenders, in which he played an old fatherly chauffeur named Konrad.
 Rühmann died in October 1994, aged 92 years.
 He was buried in Berg-Aufkirchen, Bavaria.
 His popularity with German audiences continues: In 1995, he was posthumously awarded the Goldene Kamera as the "Greatest German Actor of the Century"; in 2006, a poll voted him number one in the ZDF TV-show Unsere Besten – Favorite German Actors.